namazso/OpenHashTab/README.md

 ### Requirements

+* MSYS2 with make
 * Visual Studio 2019 16.8+ (with ARM64 and clang-cl)
 * [InnoSetup](http://www.jrsoftware.org/isinfo.php)

 ### Compiling

+1. Run build-xkcp.bat
-1. Build AlgorithmsDll.sln for all Release targets
+2. Build AlgorithmsDll.sln for all Release targets
-2. Build OpenHashTab.sln for all Release targets
+3. Build OpenHashTab.sln for all Release targets
-3. Use Inno Setup Compiler to compile installer.iss
+4. Use Inno Setup Compiler to compile installer.iss

 More options and commands can be found in the [GitHub Actions workflow](.github/workflows/ci.yml)